M16B/datasciencecoursera/README.md

 # datasciencecoursera
-This is for the Coursera Data Science Course.
+This is for the Data Scientist's Toolbox Course from Coursera.